 Three things traditional views on RevOps don’t consider

-Now that we’ve laid the groundwork for our take on RevOps and explained why it’s important, we offer three things traditional definitions of the model don’t always take into consideration or miss in how they talk about it.
+Now that we’ve laid the groundwork for our take on RevOps and explained why it’s important, we offer three things traditional definitions of the approach don’t always take into consideration or miss in how they talk about it.

 #1: Routes to market include more than direct sales

 A consistent thread in traditional definitions of RevOps is that they tend to discuss direct sales teams as the “sales” element of their definition.
 However, we understand your path to revenue and routes to market are typically much more complicated than that.

 In addition to direct sales, your routes to market may also include the many direct-to-consumer channels used to sell their products, services, and/or solutions to end consumers.
 These channels are primarily online and may include also online marketplaces, e-commerce websites, and apps.

 Another critical element of your routes to market is your partner/channel ecosystem, which is extremely complex in and of itself.
 Making up your ecosystem are a wide variety of channel partners beyond traditional resellers and distributors, including managed service providers (MSPs), system integrators (SIs), independent software vendors, (ISVs), and more all potentially serving different and unique pieces of your solution and market.
 All channel partners operate and interact with each other within an intricate network built to support revenue growth.

 Finally, you have your direct sales channel.
 This of course refers to the team(s) responsible for meeting your business’ sales goals by actively growing your customer base.
 Working directly with customers, they use a variety of tactics and strategies to sell your company’s products, services, and/or solutions.

 Each route to market is different.
 They all require a different level of involvement and engagement from both internal and external stakeholders.
 For example, direct-to-consumer is typically very low touch, whereas direct selling is high touch and requires a greater level of investment to execute.